Blobfolio/riprip/README.md

 To resume a rip, just rerun the program from the same place, with the same disc, and it will automatically pick up from where it left off.

 When you're completely done working on a disc — and have grabbed the exported tracks! — go ahead and delete the `_riprip` folder to reclaim the disk space. ;)

+### Early Exit.

+If you don't have time to let a rip finish naturally, press `CTRL+C` to stop it early.
+Your progress will still be saved, there just won't be as much of it.
+Haha.